Starfield Review

 Starfield is a good game that rivals or perhaps surpasses Bethesda's best works.
 The mechanics remain the same, but the game is bigger in scope.
 The game's setting is largely different than Fallout 4 or Skyrim, and it's finally a fact that New Atlantis is the largest city ever designed by Bethesda, and there are more than a thousand planets and moons to explore in this massive open-world RPG.

 Since Bethesda prioritized making Fallout 4 seem a bit more like an adventure than an RPG, they toned down the RPG features and decision-making to focus on that.
 Even Skyrim, without leveling stats, limits how much of a custom role-playing character you can make.
 Statistics and characteristics do not return in Starfield.
 Instead, an intriguing throwback to the genre's RPG roots has been included.
-But the more you progress your gameplay in Starfield, it starts to feel like Skyrim and Fallout 4 but fused in space.
+However, the more you progress your gameplay in Starfield, the more it starts to feel like Skyrim and Fallout 4, but fused in space.

 The events of Starfield take place in the colonial outposts of the Settled Systems in the year 2330, long after humanity's first forays into space.
 Many planets were colonized, and the colonies eventually expanded throughout the cosmos.
 The Colony War between 2308 and 2311 ended with the Treaty of Narion between the United Colonies and the Freestar Collective.
 You begin your career in the mining industry with Argos Extractors and soon become a member of Constellation, a group devoted to discovering more about the cosmos.